jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_3/3_4_Building_Indexes.md

 Num.
 SNPs: 0
 Num.
 Splice Sites: 0
 Num.
 Exons: 0

+#### what is it doing...

+Print a summary that includes information about index settings, as well as the names and lengths of the input sequences.
+The summary has this format:

+Colorspace	<0 or 1>
+SA-Sample	1 in <sample>
+FTab-Chars	<chars>
+Sequence-1	<name>	<len>
+Sequence-2	<name>	<len>
+...
+Sequence-N	<name>	<len>

+Fields are separated by tabs.
+Colorspace is always set to 0 for HISAT2.
 ```

 **README time!** Write down what you did.
 Some other information you'll want to include in your notebook.